Some good information to know......

 - Formal wedding ceremonies: Kayelily’s fees range from $550 to $850 for a wedding with a Bells & Whistles ceremony depending on the distance she must travel to and from your wedding and rehearsal.
 Once she knows where your wedding will be and if you are having a rehearsal, she is happy to quote you her fee.

 - For a small private elopement-style wedding with no preliminary consultation, no rehearsal, and a Sweet and Simple wedding ceremony, her fee can range from $350 to $450 depending on the distance she must travel.
 She also has a lovely wedding garden at her home in North Raleigh where she performs small intimate ceremonies for $300 (less for weekday weddings).
-What a great deal for a pretty, private garden and the officiant too!
-The number of guests is limited to around 20.
+What a great deal for a pretty, private garden, a custom ceremony, and the officiant too!
+The number of guests is limited to 20.